Acts who made political statements at Glastonbury 2025

 The group, who hail from Belfast, have been in the headlines after member Liam Og O hAnnaidh, who performs under the name Mo Chara, was charged with a terror offence.

-Member Naoise O Caireallain, who performs under the name Moglai Bap, said during their set: “The Prime Minister of your country, not mine, said he didn’t want us to play, so f*** Keir Starmer.”
+During the performance, Og O hAnnaidh said: “The Prime Minister of your country, not mine, said he didn’t want us to play, so f*** Keir Starmer.”

-He also said a “big thank you to the Eavis family”, adding the festival organisers “stood strong” amid calls for Kneecap to be dropped from the line-up.
+The group also gave a “big thank you to the Eavis family”, adding the festival organisers “stood strong” amid calls for Kneecap to be dropped from the line-up.

 – Sir Rod Stewart